 The American College of Obstetricians and Gynecologists’ (ACOG) Labor of Love podcast can help reduce those fears and give you the facts about the COVID-19 vaccines to help you make the best choice for you.
 The podcast is hosted by Dr. Veronica Pimentel, an OB/GYN and “pandemic mom.”
 Each of the episodes includes real stories from new parents about pregnancy during COVID-19 and information from maternal health experts.
 Click here to watch the trailer and then sign up to watch each episode.

 Pimentel V. Labor of Love: Stories of vaccines, variants, and parenting during COVID.
 Introduction: Introducing Labor of Love.
 American College of Obstetricians and Gynecologists; May 26, 2022. https://www.acog.org/covid-19/covid-19-vaccines-tools-for-your-practice-and-your-patients/labor-of-love

 The loss of a pregnancy or baby is extremely difficult.
 Call our nurses to receive the support you need in this tough time.
 We offer Care Management services, help with the transition after pregnancy, and access to behavioral health services.

 The WIC program offers many great nutrition services including:

-This portion of the HUSKY Health website is managed by Community Health Network of Connecticut, Inc., the State of Connecticut’s Medical Administrative Services Organization for the HUSKY Health Program.
-For the general HUSKY website gateway, please visit www.ct.gov/husky.
+This portion of the HUSKY Health website is managed by Community Health Network of Connecticut, Inc.®, the State of Connecticut’s Medical Administrative Services Organization for the HUSKY Health Program.
+For the general HUSKY Health website gateway, please visit portal.ct.gov/husky.
 HUSKY Health includes Medicaid and the Children’s Health Insurance Program, and is administered by the Connecticut Department of Social Services.